railsuser2014/openobject-doc-book-en/source/book/6/6_14_Sale_Management/index.rst

 When the product that's to be sold to the customer has been selected, Open ERP automatically completes all the other required fields: price, unit of measure, description, discount, lead times, applicable taxes, default packaging and the product description.
 All of this information comes from the product form.

-  .. tip::   *Point*   Visible Discount
+.. tip:: Visible Discount

    By default, the customer discount is directly included in the sale price to the customer.
    He'll then see a discount of 0% but a reduced unit procie.
    If you install the module ``product_visible_discount`` you can configure whether you want to make the discount explicitly visible on the order form, or just reduce the unit price.

 In the form, the selected product is presented in the language of the user so that he can understand what he's selling.
 The description of the product sold is presented in the customer's language.
 This language is used on the quotation or order when it's printed for the customer.